epfl-ada/ada-2020-project-milestone-p3-p3_2018/README.md

 In order to demonstrate a significant majority of de.wikipedia.org pageviews come from GDPR-affected countries, we can easily use data from https://stats.wikimedia.org/#/de.wikipedia.org/

 Unfortunately, at the time we write these line, Penney’s source, the website https://stats.grok.se/, is completely unavailable.
-As such, finding the same data as the initial author for de.wikipedia.org will be more of an issue.
-We found another source at https://pageviews.toolforge.org/, but it will not allow us to retrieve data before July 2015.
-As such, it will not possible to study the timeframe studied by Penney for the German version of Wikipedia.
+As such, finding the same data as the initial author for de.wikipedia.org is more of an issue.
+We plan on using Wikipedia REST API (https://wikimedia.org/api/rest_v1/#/Pageviews%20data), which provides access to Wikimedia content and data, including pageviews.
+As a backup plan, we also found another source at https://pageviews.toolforge.org/.
+Both these sources don't allow us to retrieve data before July 2015, but it should be sufficient since the GDPR law was introduced in 2018.

 ## Methods